 Who is Dame Esther Rantzen?

-Dame Esther Rantken is a broadcaster and campaigner who has appeared in more than 2,000 television programs, such as documentaries, talk shows, reality show and quizzes.
+Dame Esther Rantzen is a broadcaster and campaigner who has appeared in more than 2,000 television programs, such as documentaries, talk shows, reality show and quizzes.
 She also wrote many columns for several newspapers, including The Times, Telegraph, and the Daily Mail.

-Rantken, who is an honorary fellow of the Somerville University of Oxford, is best known for founding Childline, a free and confidential helpline for children and young adults, in 1986.
-In 2012, Dame Esther Rantken also founded the Silver Line Helpline, a free and confidential helpline for older people, which 'provides information, friendship and advice 24 hours a day, every day of the year', according to their website.
+Rantzen, who is an honorary fellow of the Somerville University of Oxford, is best known for founding Childline, a free and confidential helpline for children and young adults, in 1986.
+In 2012, Dame Esther Rantzen also founded the Silver Line Helpline, a free and confidential helpline for older people, which 'provides information, friendship and advice 24 hours a day, every day of the year', according to their website.

 Read more: